tucats/ego/docs/LANGUAGE.md

    }
 ```

-This works with mroe complex types as well, where you can compare the value to
+This works with more complex types as well, so you can compare the value to
 an arbitrary type declaration:

 ```go